smart-on-fhir/smart-scheduling-links/publisher-advertising.md

 # Publisher Advertising

+** Prior to advertising support for SMART Scheduling Links, please ensure that you have tested with https://infernotest.healthit.gov/community and are passing all tests.**

 This document provides simple guidance as to how _slot publishers_ can advertise their endpoints in order to facilitate discovery by clients.
 In brief, we recommend publisher make use of two specific approaches:
 1. Adding an additional `json` description of their endpoint to this repository.